Srija39/CUSTOMER-SERVICE-PLATFORM/README.md

 Author - Kancha Srija
-EMAIL COMMUNICATION APPLICATION ENSURES PROVIDING BASIC COMMUNICATION FACILITIES Tools and Technologies Used :
+Customer Service Platform ENSURES PROVIDING BASIC COMMUNICATION FACILITIES Tools and Technologies Used :
 Made Sure that  Google OAUTH are connected and also integrated the obtained Google Client ID and Client